atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 >
 I “had much rather starve in London,
-“than live III the greatest plenty ia'the st country.”
+“than live III the greatest plenty ia'the st country."
 -0
-I i “If it is poshble for to be Such a fool, child, ” Said Mr. Selby, “/ •st should be a Still greater one, to Suffer cst you to ast in So wrong headed, fo st senseless a manner.
+I i “If it is poshble for to be Such a fool, child, " Said Mr. Selby, “/ •st should be a Still greater one, to Suffer cst you to ast in So wrong headed, fo st senseless a manner.
 As your father, I “have a claim to your duty, and shall
 .1 “find
 *
 w
 9
 . isi
-“find a method to make you obey me, st or expest nothing more from ftsf “hands.” tt s i tt
+“find a method to make you obey me, st or expest nothing more from ftsf “hands." tt s i tt